CSCI-362-02-2016/TBD/README.md

 Bigger edits
 Script should deal with rounding with expected results calculated independently
-Call script from anywhere - run script at top level
+Call script from TestAutomation - run script at top level

 Final stuff
 Fault injections in src